-Five Below: Wall Street Bullish After Q3 Sales Beat
+Street Is Bullish On Five Below After Q3 Sales Beat

 KeyBanc analyst Bradley Thomas took a slightly more cautious stance on the company due to valuation, difficult comparisons and tariff concerns.

-Despite these headwinds, the analyst says he views Five Below as one of the most compelling growth stories in his coverage.
+Despite these headwinds, the analyst views Five Below as one of the most compelling growth stories in his coverage.

 “While the potential of a List 4B tariff still looms over 2020, management is executing admirably in its merchandising, marketing, store remodels, and new store productivity,” he said.

-KeyBanc maintains a Sector Weight rating on the company.
+KeyBanc maintains a Sector Weight rating on the stock.

 Five Below Price Action